 Developing a weighted average implies the development of an arbitrary weighting factor.
 One cannot assign equal weight to the single RADM-equivalent National Commodore who may perform highly sophisticated work for 2,000 or more hours a year to the many thousands of Flotilla Staff Officers who may do less demanding work only 100 hours a year.
-If a weighting process were not applied, the 9,000+ members without elected or appointed office and the almost 7,000 FSOs would swamp the higher grades, causing the value of the NACO's time to be assigned a value similar to that of an active duty Ensign.
+If a weighting process were not applied, the 9,000+ members without elected or appointed office and the more than 6,000 FSOs would swamp the higher grades, causing the value of the NACO's time to be assigned a value similar to that of an active duty Ensign.

-The mathematical details of the analysis associated with the weighting process are omitted here for brevity, but are contained in Appendix B. The result is that the average weighted cost for time spent by an elected or appointed officer (Code 99A) is \$85.48/hour.
-The comparable cost for time not associated with leadership (Codes 99b-e) is \$59.78/hour.
+The mathematical details of the analysis associated with the weighting process are omitted here for brevity, but are contained in Appendix B. The result is that, for calendar year 2023, the average weighted cost for time spent by an elected or appointed officer (Code 99A) is \$86.92/hour.
+The comparable cost for time not associated with leadership (Codes 99b-e) is \$61.56/hour.